Making a success of succession is not, by any means, impossible as Marc Farror explains.

 Effective family decision-making

 Family governance is a well-understood concept in larger families.
-Many trustees work closely with families and their advisors to ensure the creation and implementation of a detailed and recorded family governance process.
+Many trustees work closely with families and their advisers to ensure the creation and implementation of a detailed and recorded family governance process.
 Where good governance is created for families covering the way they operate their businesses, it can impose similar disciplines to those under the statutory corporate governance required for a PLC.

 Governance helps determine how, when and by whom decisions are to be made.
 It helps resolve disputes within the family and between the family and the trustee, all of which can affect the preservation and growth of the wealth.
 So good governance is an integral part of wealth structuring.